florinn/typemoq/README.md

 ###<a name="create_mocks"></a> Create mocks

+#### Static mocks

-Mocks can be created either from class types and constructor arguments or from existing objects, including function objects.
+Static mocks can be created either from class types and constructor arguments or from existing objects, including function objects.

 ##### Using class types and constructor arguments